yildiztugba/word-list/README.md

 - Turn on GitHub Pages and put a link to your website in the repo's description
 - in the _Branches_ section of your repo's settings make sure:
   - The repository [requires a review](https://github.blog/2018-03-23-require-multiple-reviewers/) before pull requests can be merged.
+  - check _Dismiss stale pull request approvals when new commits are pushed_
   - The `master`/`main` branch must "_Require status checks to pass before merging_"
   - The `master`/`main` branch must "_Require require branches to be up to date before merging_"
 - In enable the _Actions_ section of your repository so the automated checks will run each time you send a PR to `master`/`main`